jlima3/my-school-projects/README.md

 # my-school-projects

-Selection of some past school projects
+Selection of some of my past school projects